Shear viscosity of rotating, hot, and dense spin-half fermionic systems from quantum field theory: Introduction

-Recent trends also encompass the investigation of spin polarization in nuclear matter and its interplay with electromagnetic fields.
-Newly acquired measurements have not only enriched our understanding of the QGP but have also spurred a slew of theoretical advances.
-Thus, the study of QGP, especially under extreme conditions, remains an exciting and rapidly evolving field of research.

-Theoretical studies have anticipated many interesting phenomena to occur in this condition, such as chiral vortical effect~\cite{Kharzeev:2010gr,Kharzeev:2007tn,Burnier:2011bf,Kharzeev:2015znc}, chiral vortical wave~\cite{Jiang:2015cva}, splitting of masses under rotation~\cite{WeiMingHua:2020eee}, magnetic chiral density wave~\cite{Ghalati:2023npr}, vortical effects in AdS space~\cite{Ambrus:2021eod} etc. These are anomalous processes which depend on the experimental signatures and can be observed in heavy-ion collision experiments.
-Under the influence of large angular velocities, the QCD medium offers the scope to investigate anomalous properties in greater detail as they will be properly exhibited, thus allowing an easier extraction of the experimental signatures~\cite{Harris:2023tti}.
-The study of QCD phase diagram~\cite{Becattini:2021lfq,Chernodub:2020qah,Sadooghi:2021upd} under rotation is another interesting topic of research.
-The effect of rotation has been studied on the confining and deconfining phases of QGP in Ref.~\cite{Chernodub:2020qah}, where it has been reported that the deconfining transition is observed at a particular distance from the rotation axis.
-There has been a reporting of a mixed inhomogeneous phase, which contains spatially separated confinement and deconfinement regions, thus two deconfining temperatures are predicted to be present.
-Quantities such as the isothermal moment of inertia for a rigidly rotating QGP has been calculated in the context of lattice SU(3) gauge theory~\cite{Braguta:2023yjn}.
-It has been found that the moment of inertia assumes negative values below the supervortical temperature~\cite{Braguta:2023yjn}, which is 1.5 times the critical temperature.
-This observation indicates that a rigidly rotating system is thermodynamically unstable beyond a certain temperature.
+Theoretical research predicts numerous intriguing phenomena in extreme conditions, like the chiral vortical effect~\cite{Kharzeev:2010gr,Kharzeev:2007tn,Burnier:2011bf,Kharzeev:2015znc}, chiral vortical wave~\cite{Jiang:2015cva}, mass splitting under rotation~\cite{WeiMingHua:2020eee}, magnetic chiral density wave~\cite{Ghalati:2023npr}, and vortical effects in AdS space~\cite{Ambrus:2021eod}.
+These anomalous processes, reliant on experimental signatures, are observable in heavy-ion collision experiments.
+High angular velocities in the QCD medium provide an opportunity to explore these properties in detail, facilitating the extraction of experimental signatures.
+Another intriguing research area is the QCD phase diagram under rotation~\cite{Becattini:2021lfq,Chernodub:2020qah,Sadooghi:2021upd}.
+Studies have shown that rotation affects the confining and deconfining phases of QGP.
+For instance, the deconfining transition occurs at a specific distance from the rotation axis~\cite{Chernodub:2020qah}.
+There is evidence of a mixed inhomogeneous phase with spatially separated confinement and deconfinement regions, leading to the prediction of two deconfining temperatures.
+In the context of lattice SU(3) gauge theory, the isothermal moment of inertia for a rigidly rotating QGP has been computed, revealing negative values below the supervortical temperature, which is 1.5 times the critical temperature~\cite{Braguta:2023yjn}.
+This suggests that a rigidly rotating system becomes thermodynamically unstable beyond a certain temperature.